lambdaclass/consensus-workbench/README.md

 The default log level is `INFO`, to change it set the `RUST_LOG` environment variable before running.
 Possible values are `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG` and `TRACE`.

+See the specific implementation directories for details on how to run each of them.

 ## Implementations

+Each sub-directory contains an implementation of a key/value store with specific replication or consensus strategies.

 1. [Single node server](/src/single_node)
 1. [Primary/backup server](/src/primary_backup)